-- BTEC Level 3 Extended Diploma (QCF) D*DD in Mechanical Engineering, with Distinctions in Further Mathematics for Technicians and Further Mechanical Principles modules.
+BTEC Level 3 Extended Diploma (QCF) D*DD in Mechanical Engineering only, with Distinctions in Further Mathematics for Technicians and Further Mechanical Principles modules.

-- BTEC Level 3 National Extended Diploma (RQF) D*DD in Mechanical Engineering, normally with Distinctions in Engineering Principles, Calculus to Solve Engineering Problems, Further Engineering Mathematics, Static Mechanical Principles in Practice, Dynamic Mechanical Principles in Practice, Principles and Applications of Fluid Mechanics and Thermodynamic Principles and Practice
+BTEC Level 3 National Extended Diploma (RQF) D*DD in Mechanical Engineering only, with Distinctions in Engineering Principles, Calculus to Solve Engineering Problems, Further Engineering Mathematics, Static Mechanical Principles in Practice, Dynamic Mechanical Principles in Practice, Principles and Applications of Fluid Mechanics and Thermodynamic Principles and Practice

-- BTEC Level 3 Diploma (QCF) DD in Mechanical Engineering, with Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles, with an A-Level at grade B in Maths.
+BTEC Level 3 Diploma (QCF) DD in Mechanical Engineering only, with Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles modules AND A-Level Maths at grade B.

 Five GCSEs to include grade B or grade 5 in Maths, and grade C or grade 4 in English Language and two science subjects.